Battle of Khurbura: Battle

 Since the kingdom was already shattered and unstable due to the 1803 Garhwal earthquake and the entire kingdom was yet to reinstate.
 With great difficulty due to unstable circumstances caused by earthquake, Maharaja Pradyuman Shah first moved to Srinagar, Uttarakhand to Dehradun and then to Saharanpur arranging the forces to combat Gorkhas.
 The king succeeded arranging 10,000 soldiers.
 However, they were much untrained.
-King Pradyumna Shah of Garhwal Kingdom prepared for warfare by assembling 12,000 men of various groups such as Rangad rajputs, Pundir rajputs, Gujars, and Rajputs under a Gujjar Sardar Ramadayal Singh of Landhaur.
+King Pradyumna Shah of Garhwal Kingdom prepared for warfare by assembling 12,000 men under a Gujjar Raja Ramdayal Singh of Landhaura.
 On the other hand, Gorkhali forces were led by overall commander 'Bada Kaji' Amar Singh Thapa, and his subordinate commanders Kaji Ranajit Kunwar (the grandfather of the Rana Prime Minister Maharaja Jung Bahadur Kunwar Rana)and Bhaktibir Thapa.
 The battle took place at Khadbuda about a half mile from the palace of Guru Ram Raya on 22nd Marga 1860 V.S.
 (January 1804).
 Pradyumna Shah on his horseback was having a conversation with Miya Dulal Singh of Prithvipur and momentarily, Kaji Ranajit Kunwar shot Pradyumna Shah to death.
 His shot proved successful as Garhwali soldiers ran away and the war finally ended.